CDTDigital/ADPQ2/README.md

 Natoma set up and used GitHub through a TFS plug in for configuration management.

 ## Requirement Q. Setup or used continuous monitoring
-Natoma used Data Dog to perform continuous monitoring.
+Natoma used DataDog to perform continuous monitoring.

 ## Requirement R. Deployed their software in an open source container such as Docker (i.e.: utilized operating system level virtualization)